washingtonpost/data-ncaa-power-five-school-financials/README.md

 Stories written from the data can be found at https://www.washingtonpost.com/pb/college-athletics-spending/.
 All 2004 figures in stories were adjusted for inflation, but this is the unadjusted, raw data.

+If you obtain forms from other years or other schools, feel free to share and we'll add.
+2014 data from four schools coming soon.

 # Credits:

 Research and Reporting: Will Hobson and Steven Rich